Soundboard for YouTube

 How Do You Set Up a Soundboard for YouTube Live Streaming?

-The YouTube Live soundboard setup uses LitPads with BlackHole and OBS on Mac.
-Install BlackHole, create a multi-output device, add BlackHole as an audio input in OBS, and trigger sounds with LitPads global hotkeys during the stream.
+The YouTube Live soundboard setup uses LitPads with LitLink and OBS on Mac.
+Download LitLink (free), enable System Audio Passthrough and Mic Passthrough in the LitLink app, add "LitLink Audio Bridge" as an Audio Input Capture source in OBS, then trigger sounds with LitPads global hotkeys during the stream.
+LitLink handles multi-output device creation and mic mixing automatically.
 The audio reaches YouTube viewers through OBS.

 The setup is identical to the Twitch streaming workflow.
-The streaming sound effects guide covers the complete BlackHole and OBS configuration process with screenshots and troubleshooting.
+The OBS soundboard setup guide covers this flow with additional OBS-specific configuration and troubleshooting.
+The streaming sound effects guide covers audio mixing and stream quality considerations.

 YouTube Live supports higher bitrate audio than Twitch, so soundboard audio quality is preserved better.
 Stereo panning in LitPads translates directly to the YouTube stream when OBS is configured for stereo output.